 The deeper question is what these nodes actually are.
 Knowledge is not stored in discrete locations.
 It is distributed across patterns of connection weights, configurations of activation spread across thousands of units.
 There is no single place in your brain that “stores” the concept of a dog.
 The concept is the pattern.
 David Rumelhart and James McClelland’s work on parallel distributed processing established this: knowledge is a pattern that emerges from connections between simple units working in parallel.
 Any system with the right connection patterns could in principle retrieve and represent knowledge, whether or not it is made of biological neurons.

 Dedre Gentner’s structure-mapping theory (1983) shows that retrieval is also the mechanism of analogy and creative insight.
-When a scientist sees the atom as a solar system, she is retrieving a compressed pattern from one domain (planetary orbits) and mapping its relational structure onto another (electron behavior).
+When a scientist sees the atom as a solar system, she is retrieving an encoded pattern from one domain (planetary orbits) and mapping its relational structure onto another (electron behavior).
 The objects are different; the relationships are the same.
-Creativity, in this framework, is retrieval across domains: finding compressed patterns in unexpected places and recognizing that their structure fits a new problem.
+Creativity, in this framework, is retrieval across domains: finding encoded patterns in unexpected places and recognizing that their structure fits a new problem.

 Activate